Samsung/tizen-docs/docs/application/dotnet/guides/app-management/app-manager.md

     string applicationId = ApplicationManager.GetAppId(Your PID);
     ```

-    When an application is not running, it is impossible to get its context.
+    When an application is not running, it is impossible to get its context:

     ```
     ApplicationRunningContext appRunningContext = new ApplicationRunningContext(Your App ID);